lipemorais/nice-quotes/README.md

 # nice-quotes
-A repo with my favorite quotes
+This is where i gather my favorite quotes.